-The proposal would create 9 x 2 bedroom units and 14 car parking spaces on a plot of land which has fallen into disrepair.
-Members will need to consider whether the design and additional height and bulk of a development of this size and scale, in this location is satisfactory in light of local opposition to the scheme.
+The proposal would create 10 x 2 bedroom units and 14 car parking spaces on a plot of land which has fallen into disrepair.
+Planning permission has already been granted at the site for 9 units and Members will need to decide if the addition of one further apartment is considered acceptable.
 The scheme complies with local and national planning policies.

-Background papers referred to during production of this report comprise all correspondence on the file ref.
-14/04139 set out in the Planning History section above, excluding exempt information.
+Background papers referred to during production of this report comprise all correspondence on the file ref(s) 15/02144 & 14/04139/FULL1 set out in the Planning History section above, excluding exempt information.